 It’s only very early days for the Mates of the Murrajni, however we are excited and encouraged to acknowledge the support of the following fantastic sponsors:

-Carlton and United Breweries, Redback Productions, Bronte Evans Charterd Accountants and Inspired Promotion.
+Carlton United Breweries, Redback Productions, Bronte Evans of Hardwickes Partners and Inspired Promotion.

 TQ Magazine is an independent premium publication dedicated to showcasing and supporting business and the pastoral industry of the Northern Territory.
 Covering regular updates and features on the Mates of the Murranji to give support and relevance to our cause.
 TQ Magazine highlights the people, challenges, and history that have shaped life on the land, giving voice to those who operate in this vital sector both directly and indirectly.
 For over 14 years, through in-depth stories, practical insights, and industry updates, TQ Magazine connects the bush with big city decision makers and tells the Territory story as it is.